-If you can, turn the main gas supply valve on your propane tank clockwise to prevent more propane gas from leaking into your home.
+If you are able to, turn the main gas supply valve clockwise to prevent more propane gas from leaking into your home.
 After, immediately move to a safe location and call your propane supplier.

 Remember: Do not use your cell phone until you’re in a safe location.

 If you are able, open as many windows as possible as you exit the house.
 This will help some of the built-up gas escape from your house, reducing risk of fire or explosions.
 Do not stop to pack any possessions.
 Inhaling propane gas can make breathing difficult or impossible.

 5.)
 Call 911